-This is a continuation from my previous posts; Dockerizing Blazor Wasm Application
+This is a continuation of my previous post, Dockerizing Blazor Wasm Application.

-One drawback of this setup was that both the SPA service and the API service had to expose ports in order to be accessible and the ports had to be different.
-I didn’t like that very much and for my learning purposes, I set out to figure out how to accomplish the following setup:
+One drawback of that setup was that both the SPA service and the API service had to expose different ports to be reachable.
+I wanted something cleaner for local development, so I set out to make this work:

-The first task was to figure out how to configure NGINX to forward requests to multiple back-end services on the same port.
-After much research, this is the nginx.conf
+The first task was figuring out how to configure NGINX to forward requests to multiple backend services on the same port.
+After a fair amount of reading, this is the nginx.conf I ended up with:

 1